NivedhTJ/postman-api-tests/exchangeapi/README.md

 # Exchange API Postman Collection
-This repository contains a Postman collection for interacting with the Exchange API, a free and fast currency exchange rates API with no rate limits and support for over 200 currencies including cryptocurrencies and precious metals.
+This repository contains a Postman collection for interacting with the Exchange API, a free and fast currency exchange rates API with no rate limits and support for over 200 currencies including cryptocurrencies.

 ## Overview
 This collection includes requests to: